-- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and ranked as the #2 online school in America by Niche.com.
+- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and one of the top 10 online schools in America by Niche.com.
 Earning your online Master of Education degree from a nonprofit university with this kind of recognition will set you apart from others in your field.

-- Students can complete this educational technology and online instruction master’s degree in as little as 1.5 years.
+- You can complete this educational technology and online instruction master’s degree in as little as 1.5 years.

 Educational Technology and Online Instruction Degree Information

 - A maximum of 50% of the program may be transferred in if approved and available.

 - Licensure is not available for this program.